Document

 • Income from renting out machinery or furniture with buildings, where such letting is inseparable(Section 56(2)(iii))

-• Any sum received under Keyman insurance policy, including bonus (Section 56 (2)(iv))
+• Any sum received under the Keyman insurance policy, including bonus (Section 56 (2)(iv))

-• As per Section 56(2)(viib) of the ITA, when a privately held company issues shares at a particular price, which is greater than Fair Market Value (FMV), tax is chargeable to the amount received in excess of FMV
+• As per Section 56(2)(viib) of the ITA, when a privately held company issues a share at a particular price which is greater than the Fair Market Value (FMV), tax is chargeable to the amount received in excess of FMV.
+As per the Finance Act 2023, this provision is now applicable for the issue of shares to both Residents and Non-Residents

 Gifts received in the form of cash (cheque, online transfer, fixed deposit, demand draft or any other form) and cash equivalents or property (moveable or immovable) or in-kind during a financial year are taxable.
 As per Section 56 (2)(x) of the Income-tax Act, 1961 (ITA), you are required to pay taxes if the gift value is greater than Rs 50,000.
 While gifts received up to Rs 50,000 are completely tax-free, if this limit is crossed, the whole amount of gifts received becomes taxable in the hands of the recipient.